Halium/projectmanagement/.github/ISSUE_TEMPLATE/device-port.md

+---
+name: Device port
+about: Template for tracking progress of device ports
+---

 Tree: <!-- halium-5.1 or halium-7.1 -->

 - [ ] Create manifest <!-- Link to the manifest, contained in a pull request to https://github.com/Halium/halium-devices -->